allen-ajith/allen-ajith.github.io/_pages/about.md

 I'm a MSCS student at [NYU Courant](https://cs.nyu.edu/home/index.html).

-I did my bachelors in Computer Science and Engineering at School of Engineering, [CUSAT](https://www.cusat.ac.in/)
+I did my bachelors in Computer Science and Engineering at School of Engineering, [CUSAT](https://www.cusat.ac.in/).

-My current research interests are **Self Supervised Learning** and **Representation Learning** *(but feel free to ping me if you're working on something else interesting!)*<br>In the past, I've worked on projects related to Trustworthy ML Systems, Federated Learning, Link Prediction, Node Sampling methods and Zero Knowledge Proofs.
+Lately, I’ve been drawn to topics in **self-supervised learning** and **interpretability**.
+My past projects have covered a range of topics, including trustworthy ML (with work in federated learning), link prediction, node sampling, and zero-knowledge proofs.

 Here is my *(hopefully updated)* [CV](assets/pdf/CV.pdf) <br>